What is alpha thalassemia?

 When both parents are carriers of the cis deletion, there is a one in four, or 25 percent, chance with each pregnancy, to have a baby with alpha thalassemia major.
 A common hemoglobin test, hemoglobin electrophoresis, cannot diagnose alpha thalassemia.
 Carriers of the cis deletion versus the trans deletion can be distinguished by DNA analysis only.
 DNA testing is usually done from a blood sample to look at the alpha chain genes on each #16 chromosome to determine which genes are deleted.

 Alpha thalassemia is most commonly found in Africa, the Middle East, India, Southeast Asia, southern China, and the Mediterranean region.
 Carrier status can be determined by the following:

-Iron studies, FEP (free-erythrocyte protoporphyrin) and ferritin--to exclude iron deficiency anemia.
+Iron studies, FEP (free-erythrocyte protoporphyrin) and ferritin.
+These studies are done to exclude iron deficiency anemia.

 All of these studies can be performed from a single blood sample.
 Prenatal diagnosis is determined from CVS (chorionic villus sampling) or amniocentesis.